-You can pretty much use any type of oat to make overnight oats.
+You can pretty much use any type of oats to make overnight oats.
 I like to use Old Fashioned Rolled Oats, however you can use quick oats or steel cut oats too.
-Just make sure to use raw, uncooked oats for this overnight oats recipe.
+Just make sure to use raw, uncooked oats for this recipe.

 How to make overnight oats

-- Pour oat mixture into 4 jars and cover with a lid.
+- POUR.
+Pour oat mixture into 4 jars and cover with a lid.

 - Peanut butter, banana and chocolate chips

-- Greek yogurt, blueberries, almonds, cinnamon and honey
+- Greek yogurt, blueberries, sliced almonds, cinnamon and honey

 - Fresh berries and yogurt with granola